QuaternionDev/pipod-shuffle/README.md

 - fast SD card (min 8 GB)
 - internet connectivity (built-in Wi-Fi or built-in/external Ethernet)
 - Bluetooth ear/headphone
-- (the following components will be optional because you can do the setup through SSH)
+The following components will be optional because you can do the setup through SSH.
 - mini/micro HDMI to HDMI adapter (optional)
 - micro USB-USB OTG adapter (only Pi Zero, optional)
 - Keyboard (Bluetooth or wired, optional)